15 Most Common Harmful Ingredients in Your Shampoo

 In today’s society, people are becoming more conscious about living a healthier lifestyle.
 From food, daily consumer products and to exercising regularly.
-But how familiar are you with the ingredients that goes into your shampoo?
+But how familiar are you with the ingredients that go into your shampoo?
 I am guessing the answer is probably not very.

 Even with the best intentions to read the labels at the back of the bottle, most of us will give up trying to understand all the scientific terms by the second line.
 We then allow other factors like, scent, colour, brand and reviews to guide us in making our purchase decision.

 Listed below is a complete list of 15 of the most common harmful shampoo ingredients that you should pay attention to – and why.

 1. Ammonium Lauryl Sulfate or Sodium Laureth Sulfate (SLES)

 Sulfates are a very common ingredient in shampoos.
 When you rinse out the shampoo, the surfactants take all the sebum with them.
 These cleaning agents are so harsh, they can damage the hair, make it brittle and increase frizz.
 They can also cause allergic reactions in people with sensitive skin.